gakhromov/lipschitz-continuity-of-nns/README.md

 # Some Fundamental Aspects about Lipschitz Continuity of Neural Networks
 Code for the paper "Some Fundamental Aspects about Lipschitz Continuity of Neural Networks".
+Paper link: [OpenReview](https://openreview.net/forum?id=5jWsW08zUh).

 ## Requirements
 - **Mandatory**: